ECall: Concept

 The eCall initiative aims to deploy a device installed in all vehicles that will automatically dial 112 in the event of a serious road accident, and wirelessly send airbag deployment and impact sensor information, as well as GPS or Galileo coordinates to local emergency agencies.
 A manual call button is also provided. eCall builds on E112.
 According to some estimates, eCall could reduce emergency response times by 40 percent in urban areas and by 50 percent in rural areas.

 Many companies are involved with telematics technology to use in different aspects of eCall including in-vehicle systems, wireless data delivery, and public safety answering point systems.
 Standardization of communication protocols and human language issues are some of the obstacles.
 Prototypes have been successfully tested with GPRS and in-band signalling over cellular networks.
 At the same time proprietary eCall solutions that rely on SMS exist already today from car makers such as BMW, PSA and Volvo Cars.

 The project is also supported by the European Automobile Manufacturers Association (ACEA), an interest group of European car, bus, and truck manufacturers, and ERTICO.
 Many of the stakeholder companies involved with telematics technology have membership in ERTICO or ACEA.

 Privacy concerns

 As with all schemes to add mandatory wireless transceivers to cars, there are privacy concerns to be addressed.
 Depending on the final implementation of the system, it may be possible for the system to become activated without an actual crash taking place.
 Also, the occupants of the car have no control over the remote activation of the microphone, making a car susceptible to eavesdropping.

 Similar initiatives

 In Russia, a fully interoperable system called ERA-GLONASS is being deployed, with the aim to require an eCall terminal and a GPS/GLONASS receiver in new vehicles by 2015–2017.
-As ERA-GLONASS was the first system started to operate eCall is based on its technology.

 In North America, a similar service is available from GM via their OnStar service, and by Ford with "Sync with Emergency Assistance".

+Essential patents

+As of 2023, Avanci maintains a portfolio of intellectual property required to meet legally required eCall functionality in automobiles at a cost of $3/vehicle for licensing.